debops/debops/docs/ansible/roles/debops.slapd/defaults-detailed.rst

   database can modify the ``X-ORDERED`` prefix number on any modification of the list of attributes; you should verify the current prefix numbering before applying any changes.

+``ordered``
+  Optional, boolean.
+If defined and ``True``, the ``ldap_attrs`` Ansible module will automatically add the ``X-ORDERED`` index numbers to lists of values in all attributes of a current task.
+This extension is used in the OpenLDAP ``cn=config`` configuration database to define order of object attributes which are normally unordered.

+  The most prominent use of the ``X-ORDERED`` extension is in the ``olcAccess`` attribute, which defines the LDAP Access Control List.
+This attribute should be defined in a separate LDAP task, so that only its values will have the ``X-ORDERED`` index numbers inserted.
+Existing index values will be removed and replaced with the correct ordering defined by the YAML list.

 ``state``
   Optional.
 Possible values: